mikebowman79/Week-7-Pewlett-Hackard-Analysis/README.md

 ## Overview of Project

-The purpose of this project is to determine the number of retiring employees per employment title and to identify employees who would be eligible to participate in a mentorship program.
+The purpose of this project is to determine the number of retiring employees by employment title and to identify employees who will be eligible to participate in a mentorship program.
 It is important for the company to have the proper resources and training available to handle the transformation of employment talent as the current group of senior employees reach retirement age.

 ### Analysis and Challenges